uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ####OSX Project Build Settings
 The OSX version of the build is similar but adds one additional requirement: Unlocking the keychain.
-For iOS to build, you will need to [configure your signing certificates on the OSX machine]() as you would normally using the same user you are using to start up the slave agent via SSH.
-Since the agent does not run interactivley, you will then need to unlock the keychain for Jenkins to access the signing certificates.
+For iOS to build, you will need to [configure your signing certificates on the OSX machine](https://github.com/Microsoft/cordova-docs/tree/master/tutorial-package-publish) as you would normally using with user Jenkins uses to start up the slave agent via SSH.
+Since the agent does not run interactively, you will then need to unlock the keychain for Jenkins to access the signing certificates.
+Here is a walkthrough of how to make this happen:

 1. Go to the Jenkins Dashboard again (click on "Jenkins" in the upper left hand corner)